-You will complete four different types of activities this semester.
+You will complete three different types of activities this semester.

-- "You Do It" Activities (ungraded) - We will do a lot of activities that I ask you to complete on your own or with a classmate. - In almost all cases these are there as a way to enhance your learning. - In most cases, it is the process that I am after rather than the results. - As such, I may ask you to submit your results, but I prefer not to assign a grade to this.
-Please keep an eye on the course website and be prepared to submit these activities. - Programming Activities (combined into a single grade) - Some of the activities I want to make sure complete and you actually attempt them to the best of your ability. - These activities will be marked as "Programming Activities" - These activities will be combined into a single 1-4 grade at the end of the semester - You do not need to have the program 100% correct to be considered competent (a 3).
-In fact, in some cases your code might not even work yet and still be considered competent. - Competency Demos (Three CDs worth one grade each) - These are similar to a quiz or test in other classes that you take. - You will complete each competency demo within Blackboard and during class time unless special arrangements were made in advance. - Most CDs consists of several questions, individually graded.
-From these, I will assign a final, single evaluation of the entire CD based on your overall set of responses.
-This score is not necessarily a simple mathematical average but an assessment of your overall CD. - If you are unsatisfied with your grade on any CD, you may talk to me, restudy the material, and attempt a second version of the CD for a (potentially) higher grade. - Research/Writing Project (two or three deliverables combined into a single grade) - Once you have had a chance to fully engage with the content of this course I will ask you to complete two research and writing based projects. - Those students enrolled in the graduate version of the course (CSED 5320) will complete one additional writing assignment as part of this grade bundle. - I anticipate that you will be able to submit each for an initial grade.
+- "You Do It" Activities (ungraded, formative assessment) - We will do a lot of activities that I ask you to complete on your own or with a classmate. - In almost all cases these are there to enhance your learning. - In most cases, it is the process that I am after rather than the results. - As such, I may ask you to submit your results, but I prefer not to assign a grade to this.
+Please keep an eye on the course website and be prepared to submit these activities. - Competency Demos (graded, summative assessment) - These are similar to a quiz or test in other classes that you take. - You will complete each competency demo on Blackboard and during assigned times. - Most CDs will cover more than one topic. - Most CDs consist of several questions, individually graded.
+From these, I will assign a final, single evaluation of the questions pertaining to a particular topic based on your overall set of responses.
+This score is not necessarily a simple mathematical average but an assessment of your overall CD. - If you are unsatisfied with your grade on any topic, you may talk to me, restudy the material, and attempt a second version of the CD for a (potentially) higher grade. - You need not retake the whole CD if you are only attempting to show greater competency on a single topic.
+Talk to me about this situation as it arises.

+- Research/Writing Project (graded) - Once you have had a chance to fully engage with the content of this course, I will ask you to complete one (students in CSED 3320) or two (students in CSED 5320) research and writing based projects. - I anticipate that you will be able to submit each for an initial grade.
 If you do not like the grade you earned, you will be provided an opportunity to ask questions, and revise the project(s).